Conjugate flow action functionals: Conjugate flow action functionals

 In classical, relativistic and quantum field theories the action functional has the standard form \cite{Landau,Lovelock,Weinberg}

-where $\mathcal{L}$ denotes a Lagrangian density, $g$ is the determinant of the metric tensor and $\sqrt{g}d\sigma$ is the invariant space-time volume element ($d\sigma$ being a shorthand notation for $d\sigma^0d\sigma^1\cdots d\sigma^n$).
-We recall that the square root of the metric tensor determinant is equal to the Jacobian determinant $J$ of the transformation from fixed Cartesian to conjugate flow intrinsic coordinates (see \ref{app:B} for further details).
+where $\mathcal{L}$ denotes the Lagrangian density, $g$ is the determinant of the metric tensor associated with the coordinate system $\eta$ and $\sqrt{g}d^4\eta$ is the invariant space-time volume element ($d^4\eta$ being a shorthand notation for $d\eta^0d\eta^1\cdots d\eta^3$).
 A comparison between Eq. (\ref{Ac}) and Eq. (\ref{the potential}) suggests that the local bilinear form to be considered for the conjugate flow formulation of the inverse problem of the calculus of variations is

-where the Jacobian determinant $J$ is a rather complex functional of $\x$ (see Eq. (\ref{J})).
-The domain $\Sigma$ appearing in the integral (\ref{local_bilinear_form}) is a four-dimensional volume of particles $\sigma^\nu$ advected by the conjugate flow (see figure \ref{fig:two_conj_flows} and figure \ref{fig:conjugate flow perturbation}).
-The form (\ref{local_bilinear_form}) generalizes the bilinear form appearing in the Herivel-Lin variational principle \cite{Herivel,Bretherton,Eckart,Serrin}, where the volume of particles is advected precisely by the physical fluid flow.
+where the Jacobian determinant $J$ is a rather complicated function of $\x$ (see Eq. (\ref{J})).
+The domain $\Sigma$ appearing in the integral (\ref{local_bilinear_form}) is a four-dimensional volume of particles $\sigma^\nu$ advected by the conjugate flow (see figure \ref{fig:two_conj_flows}).
+Before proceeding further, it is useful to clarify the physical meaning of the bilinear form (\ref{local_bilinear_form}).
+To this end, with reference to figure \ref{fig:two_conj_flows}, let $V(t;u)$ be the volume of particles obtained by advecting $\Sigma$ with the conjugate flow $\x^\mu(\sigma^\nu;u)$.
+In particular, in figure \ref{fig:two_conj_flows} we show two different volumes at time $t_1$, corresponding to two realizations of the flow, namely, $\x^\mu(\sigma^\nu;u_1)$ and $\x^\mu(\sigma^\nu;u_2)$.
+The bilinear form (\ref{local_bilinear_form}) is defined by integration over a volume of particles co-moving with the conjugate flow.
+In fact,

+At the left hand side of this equation we are using fixed Cartesian coordinates $x^\mu$, while at the right hand side we are using conjugate flow intrinsic coordinates $\sigma^\nu$ ($J$ is the Jacobian determinant of the transformation from fixed Cartesian to conjugate flow intrinsic coordinates).
+At each specific time, e.g., at time $t_1$ in figure \ref{fig:two_conj_flows}, the trajectory of fields $u_\lambda=(1-\lambda) u_1 +\lambda u_2$ ($0\leq \lambda\leq 1$) defines a transformation that takes the volume $V(t;u_1)$ into the volume $V(t;u_2)$.

+The bilinear form (\ref{local_bilinear_form}) generalizes the one appearing in the Herivel-Lin variational principle \cite{Herivel,Bretherton,Eckart,Serrin}, where the volume of particles is advected precisely by the physical fluid flow.
 Note also that (\ref{local_bilinear_form}) is symmetric, non-degenerate and non-negative, i.e., it satisfies all the properties of an inner product.
 By using Eq. (\ref{perturbedJ}) we obtain the following G\^{a}teaux derivative